csmcguan/ReviewTube/README.md

 YT_API_KEY=<your_youtube_api_key>
 ```

 You must obtain a YouTube Data API Key from the Google Cloud Console.
+Store the variable in a .env file in the root directory or the project for a production build or in the server directory for running development.

 ---